Plateau Family Memberships

 The family groups will be the basis for organizing several of the learning activities for this course.
 The “headmen and headwomen” (selected graduate students) will have special responsibilities and lead by example.
 All members will look after the well-being of all other members, as defined by the roles of a typical Plateau family.
 The family (or subgroups within it) will play an organizing role in the “in the round recitations,” the storytelling, the participatory projects, providing a context for study and research groups, as well as performance roles.

 FIRST Assignment: Schedule a time very soon when all of your family members can meet with the class instructor.
 It would be for about 45 minutes.
 Consider immediately prior to or immediately after the regular class session; evenings and weekends also can be considered.
 Your "headmen and/or headwomen" will coordinate this meeting.
-Select a second head person.
+Select a first and second head person.
 The intention of this meeting is to better get to know each other and see how each can best contribute to the success of the family as a whole and in each of the Learning Activities.

 At this meeting share what you think are critical elements of your own personal and academic stories (that which you feel comfortable in sharing), and suggest how best you might contribute to the success of your family, what background interests and skills you can bring to the family.
 If your family does not have two head people, also consider selecting a second “elder” from among your siblings, preferably of the opposite gender, to assist the designated elder.